rosjava/rosjava_core/docs/birds_of_a_feather-roscon-2013.rst

 maven cache (maybe a package to do this?).
 Is it not possible to have in a maven repository and simply add that repository to the build.gradle file?

+*Update:* this is apparently a non-issue, it should be possible to use our own maven repo to pull jars for android packages from.

 **Why is gradle so slow for android**

 Dexxing everything, for each package.
+It is also building the apk file, whereas eclipse incremental builds only build the classes on the fly.

 **Preferred development environment**